 *Para leer esta información en Español, diríjase hacia el final de la página y en el lado derecho haga clic en "Language" y seleccione "Spanish".

-The City of Miami Beach continues to provide our residents and businesses with the latest updates from the City of Miami Beach during this pandemic.
-As the State of Florida has seen a steady increase in cases, we urge you to remember to wear a mask, practice social distancing and wash your hands regularly.
+As the State of Florida has seen a steady increase in cases, we urge you to wear a mask, practice social distancing and wash your hands regularly.

 The city is safely welcoming back residents and visitors to a myriad of locales that had previously closed their doors in our collective effort to contain the spread of COVID-19.
 Visit www.miamibeachfl.gov/reopening which delineates mandatory guidelines by industry.
 The site is currently populated with Phase 1 and Phase 2 guidelines and subsequent guidelines will be coming soon.